last updated: 17 March 2019 (approximate reading time: 6 minutes; 1086 words)

 Leathan has another view of currency.
-He sees the value of the pound, the euro, and the dollar, but currency has less value to him because it is inextricably linked to the banking system and interacting with the banking system brings risk and complication into his life.
-You can offer him $1 million to do a job, but he won’t see the value of that currency—all he will see is difficulty.
+He sees the value of the pound, the euro, and the dollar, but money has less value to him because it is inextricably linked to the banking system and interacting with the banking system brings risk and complication into his life.
+You can offer him $1 million to do a job, but he won’t see the value of that money—all he will see is difficulty.

 An obvious way for people who want Leathan’s services would be to pay him an hourly rate or a daily rate, in the same way you might pay a building contractor or a lawyer.
 But to think in this way misses how Leathan looks at his tasks.

 Leathan doesn’t see his work in terms of time to be spent, instead he thinks about the task to be achieved.
 He thinks about protecting someone, finding someone, or solving a mystery.

 Leathan doesn’t care if the task takes an hour or a month—he cares about the outcome.